 Should You Tip the Salon Owner?

-This all depends on your experience at the salon, and owners are usually the ones who set the vibe.
+You can also tip the owner depending on your experience at the salon.
+Because owners are usually the ones who set the vibe.

 If you felt it was top-notch, whether serene or bustling, with TV or music, with a chatty hairdresser or complete silence, beautiful decor or relaxing scents—whatever your preferences, if the salon met them, consider tipping the owner.